 - content on open access platforms.

 Some online content – legal deposit or licensed – is only available to Readers using the Library’s PCS in our Reading Rooms.
-If you are not a Reader, and there are no other services available for the item, you will see the ‘No access’ message:
+If you are not a Reader using our PCs, and there are no other services available for the item, you will see the “Onsite access’ message:

 Publishers send us non-print legal deposit journals, and licensed journals.
 This content is deposited at article or issue level.
 Our catalogue contains records for these articles and issues from which you can view the content.
-Our catalogue also contains journal title records for this content but you cannot view the content from the title record.
-At title level you have to search for the article/issue records, from which you can view the content.
+Our catalogue also contains journal title records for this content but you cannot view the content from these title records.
+You have to search, from title- level records, for the article/issue records from which you can view the content.

 Note: Non-print legal deposit, and licensed content, can only be viewed online by Readers using Library PCs in our Reading Rooms.

 You cannot access some content directly from services in the 'I want this' tab.
 Instead you’ll see a message with information on how to listen to, or view, these items.
 You will see this for some records of items in our Sound Archive and for all records of items in our Trade Literature collection.

 All records in this tab are free to access and can be viewed wherever you are.

 Click the 'I want this' tab to see the order/view options available.
 You may see more than one ‘view online’ service:

 Records found in this tab may also offer other access options: